-Table W and the tables in the auxiliary material also show the performances of some of the scoring functions24,25,33-35 that have already been tested for some of these decoys.
+Table V and the tables in the auxiliary material52 also performances of some of the scoring show the functions^{24,25,33-35} that have already been tested for some of these decoys.
 Those scoring functions referred to here are four statistical potentials and one atomic semiempirical potential.
-These four statistical potentials are the atomic contact potential developed by Samudrala and Moult, the distancedependent pair potential optimized for fold recognition by Toby and Elber, the optimal Chebyshev-expanded function minimizing Z scores devised by Fain, Xia, and Levittet, 25 and the distant-dependent angular potential named "3C326" developed by Onizuka et al. 33 The atomic semiempirical potential referred to here is a potential based on the CHARMM gas phase implicit hydrogen force field in conjunction with a generalized Born implicit solvation term by Dominy and Brooks, 18 which includes specifically a generalized Born, Coulomb, nonpolar solvation and van der Waals energy terms.
-Data for the potential of Samudrala and Moult are taken from Fain, Xia, and Levittet.
+These four statistical potentials are the atomic contact potential developed by Samudrala and Moult,13 the distancedependent pair potential optimized for fold recognition by Toby and Elber,24 the optimal Chebyshev-expanded function -minimizing Z scores devised by Fain, Xia, and Levitt,25 and the distant-dependent angular potential named "3C326" developed by Onizuka et al.33 The atomic semiempirical potential referred to here is a potential based on the CHARMM gas phase implicit hydrogen force field in conjunction with a generalized Born implicit solvation term by Dominy and Brooks,18 which includes specifically a generalized Born, Coulomb, nonpolar solvation and van der Waals energy terms.
+Data for the potential of Samudrala and Moult13 are taken from Fain, Xia, and Levittet.25

-Protein 1FC2 is found in the three decoy set families of fisa, and lmds\v2, and in all of these decoy sets the present potential failed to identify the native folds.
-The coordinates of the native fold 1FC2 is for the fragment B of protein A in a complex with immunoglobulin $F_c$ .
+The decoy sets of protein 1FC2 are found in the three decoy set families of fisa, lmds, and lmds_v2, and in all of these decoy sets the present potential failed to identify the native folds.
+The coordinates of the native fold 1FC2 is for the fragment B of protein A in a complex with immunoglobulin F_c .
 All chains that interact with the fragment B may be required to estimate the ground state energy for this structure, especially because this fragment is only 43 residues long.
-Protein 1BBA is also found in two decoy set families, lmds and lmds v2.
+The decoy sets of protein 1BBA are also found in two decoy set families, lmds and lmds_v2.
 This protein is pancreatic hormone that consists of only 36 residues, and is expected to interact with relatively large receptor proteins.
-Protein 1NKL can bind lipid, and protein 1BG8 is found in the trimeric state in the PDB coordinate file.
+Protein 1NKL in lattice_ssfit and semfold can bind lipid, and protein 1BGA8-A in fisa_casp3 is found in the trimeric state in the PDB coordinate file.
 Thus, one reason why the present potential fails for some decoy sets may be that some chains are missing for the proper estimation of the ground state for these decoy sets.
 Otherwise, there could be interactions that are not taken into account in the present potential function.
-1BG8-A in fisa casp3

 However, overall the present potential function performs well in comparison with other scoring functions.
 The discrimination for the native structure is successful for 61 of 79 monomeric decoy sets and for 68 of 81 immunoglobulin decoy sets.
-Also, the mean Z score $Z_e$ in the energy scale which is equal to -4.45 for monomeric decoy sets and -3.29 for immunoglobulin decoy sets is statistically significant.
-For the decoy sets in the globin family hg\structal, interactions between a heme and surrounding residues are not taken into account.
-Although the present potential fails to identify the native fold for 7 of 29 decoy sets in this family, the RMSD of the lowest energy fold is below 1 Å in 4 of these 7 decoy
+Also, the mean Z score Z_e in the energy scale which is equal to -4.45 for monomeric decoy sets and -3.29 for immunoglobulin decoy sets is statistically significant.
+For the decoy sets in the globin family hg_structal, interactions between a heme and surrounding residues are not taken into account.
+Although the present potential fails to identify the native fold for 7 of 29 decoy sets in this family, the RMSD of the lowest energy fold is below 1 Å in 4 of these 7 decoy sets.